-The hip is a ball and socket joint.
+The hip joint is the largest joint of the human body.
+It is a ball and socket joint.
 The thigh bone (femur) ends with a rounded projection or ball (femoral head), which fits into the socket (acetabulum) of the pelvic girdle.
 Both the ball and socket are lined with cushioning tissue called cartilage.

-The joint is sealed inside a tough synovial capsule, which contains lubricating fluid to further aid smooth motion.
+The joint is sealed inside a tough capsule made of membrane (synovial capsule), which contains lubricating fluid that aids smooth motion of the joint.
 The ball is anchored firmly into the socket with tough connective tissue called ligaments.
 The muscles of the legs overlay these ligaments.

 Symptoms of hip problems

-The symptoms of a hip problem may include:
+Symptoms of a hip problem may include:

-- Pain in the hip joint (usually felt in the groin area)
+- pain in the hip joint (usually felt in the groin area)

-- Referred pain to the thigh and knee
+- referred pain to the thigh and knee

-- Reduced range of motion
+- reduced range of motion

-- Pain when trying to put weight through the leg on the affected side.
+- pain when trying to put weight through the leg on the affected side.

 Causes of hip problems

 This uncommon form of inflammatory arthritis can target the spine, knees and hips.
 Typical symptoms include pain and stiffness first thing in the morning.
 The cause is unknown, but genes are thought to play a significant role.

 Older people are more prone to hip fractures because bones become less dense as we age.
-In some cases, a person develops osteoporosis – a disease characterised by the excessive loss of bone tissue.
+In some cases, a person develops – a disease characterised by the excessive loss of bone tissue.
 The bones become soft and brittle, and prone to fractures and deformities.
 More women than men experience osteoporosis.

 Developmental dysplasia of the hip

 Developmental dysplasia of the hip means that the hip joint of a newborn baby is dislocated or prone to dislocation.
 The socket is abnormally shallow, which prevents a stable fit.
 Slack ligaments may also allow the femoral head to slip out of joint.

-Perthes’ disease is a disease of the hip joint that tends to affect children between the ages of three and 11 years.
+Perthes’ disease is a disease of the hip joint.
+It tends to affect children between the ages of 3 and 11 years.
 The ball of the femur is softened, and ultimately damaged, due to an inadequate blood supply to the bone cells.